xamarin/docs-archive/recipes/ios/shared_resources/phone/dial-phone-uri/README.md

 ![Dial By URI](Images/Screenshot.png)

 <ol>
-  <li>First, we must generate a <code>NSUrl</code> from the string <code>"tel:"</code> appended to the number we want to dial.
-For this example, lets place the following code in the <code>CallButton</code> <code>TouchUpInside</code> event handler:</li>
+  <li>First, we must generate a <code>NSUrl</code> from the string <code>"tel: "</code> appended to the number we want to dial.
+For this example, lets place the following code in the <code>CallButton</code> <code>TouchUpInside</code> event handler: </li>
 </ol>
 ```
-var url = new NSUrl ("tel:" + PhoneTextField.Text);
+var url = new NSUrl ("tel: " + PhoneTextField.Text);
 ```
 <ol start="2">
-  <li>To create a scheme to access the Phone app, we would place the following code after we generate our <code>NSUrl</code> variable:</li>
+  <li>To create a scheme to access the Phone app, we would place the following code after we generate our <code>NSUrl</code> variable: </li>
 </ol>
 ```
     UIApplication.SharedApplication.OpenUrl (url);
 ```
 <ol start="3">
-  <li>Since emulators don't support the system Phone app, we should instead attempt to create our scheme inside the following conditional statement:</li>
+  <li>Since emulators don't support the system Phone app, we should instead attempt to create our scheme inside the following conditional statement: </li>
 </ol>
 ```
     if (!UIApplication.SharedApplication.OpenUrl (url)) {
     	var av = new UIAlertView ("Not supported",
-	      "Scheme 'tel:' is not supported on this device",
+	      "Scheme 'tel: ' is not supported on this device",
           null,
 	      "OK",
 		  null);